AutoLLM/AutoAgents/autoagents/eval/README.md

 - len_initial_plan

-  histogram of the lengths of initial plan
+  histogram of the lengths of initial plans